ClariVest Asset Management LLC Sells 23,500 Shares of Maravai LifeSciences Holdings, Inc. (NASDAQ:MRVI)

-ClariVest Asset Management LLC lowered its stake in shares of Maravai LifeSciences Holdings, Inc. (NASDAQ:MRVI – Get Rating) by 21.0% during the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 88,551 shares of the company’s stock after selling 23,500 shares during the period.
+ClariVest Asset Management LLC trimmed its position in Maravai LifeSciences Holdings, Inc. (NASDAQ:MRVI – Get Rating) by 21.0% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 88,551 shares of the company’s stock after selling 23,500 shares during the period.
 ClariVest Asset Management LLC’s holdings in Maravai LifeSciences were worth $2,515,000 at the end of the most recent reporting period.

-Other large investors have also recently made changes to their positions in the company.
-Zions Bancorporation N.A. purchased a new stake in Maravai LifeSciences during the 1st quarter worth about $28,000.
-SeaCrest Wealth Management LLC bought a new stake in Maravai LifeSciences during the 2nd quarter worth approximately $32,000.
-Steward Partners Investment Advisory LLC lifted its stake in Maravai LifeSciences by 6,670.0% in the 2nd quarter.
-Steward Partners Investment Advisory LLC now owns 1,354 shares of the company’s stock worth $38,000 after purchasing an additional 1,334 shares in the last quarter.
-Van ECK Associates Corp bought a new position in Maravai LifeSciences in the 2nd quarter valued at $81,000.
-Finally, Point72 Hong Kong Ltd purchased a new position in shares of Maravai LifeSciences during the 1st quarter valued at $163,000.
+Several other large investors have also recently bought and sold shares of MRVI.
+Captrust Financial Advisors raised its position in shares of Maravai LifeSciences by 1.3% in the first quarter.
+Captrust Financial Advisors now owns 33,535 shares of the company’s stock worth $1,183,000 after buying an additional 442 shares in the last quarter.
+State Board of Administration of Florida Retirement System increased its stake in Maravai LifeSciences by 0.8% in the 1st quarter.
+State Board of Administration of Florida Retirement System now owns 83,995 shares of the company’s stock worth $2,963,000 after acquiring an additional 637 shares during the last quarter.
+Treasurer of the State of North Carolina increased its stake in Maravai LifeSciences by 1.6% in the 1st quarter.
+Treasurer of the State of North Carolina now owns 40,429 shares of the company’s stock worth $1,426,000 after acquiring an additional 640 shares during the last quarter.
+Xponance Inc. raised its holdings in shares of Maravai LifeSciences by 5.3% in the 2nd quarter.
+Xponance Inc. now owns 12,838 shares of the company’s stock valued at $365,000 after acquiring an additional 641 shares in the last quarter.
+Finally, Zions Bancorporation N.A. bought a new stake in shares of Maravai LifeSciences during the 1st quarter valued at about $28,000.
 51.02% of the stock is owned by institutional investors.

 Analyst Upgrades and Downgrades